 ReDS™ for Point of Care

-The ReDS™ lung fluid monitoring system is a decision support tool that assists practitioners in better monitoring Heart Failure patients and suggesting treatment programs that are right for them such as dietary and medication recommendations.
-ReDS™ is the missing tool in the healthcare professional’s armamentarium that provides accurate, absolute, and actionable readings that allow the monitoring and treatment of patients, keeping them out of the hospital
+The ReDS™ lung fluid monitoring system is a decision support tool that assists practitioners in better monitoring Heart Failure patients and suggesting treatment programs that are right for them, such as dietary and medication recommendations.
+ReDS™ is the missing tool in the healthcare professional’s armamentarium.
+ReDS™ provides accurate, absolute, and actionable readings that allow the monitoring and treatment of patients, keeping them out of the hospital.

 Heart failure clinics have become the cornerstone of providing guideline-directed medical therapy allowing Heart Failure patients to live longer and better lives.
 That means aggressive medical therapy including titration of RAAS-inhibitors, beta-blockers and other life-saving agents.
 However, HF clinics are also the front line in keeping patients from bouncing in and out of the hospital.
 With the ReDS™ system, practitioners can get a noninvasive, accurate and actionable measurement of a patient’s lung fluid in just 90 seconds.
 “The ReDS™ device can be used in the clinic for a spot check on patients to correlate readings with their Heart Failure signs and symptoms or to look for lung congestion in patients who may have equivocal symptoms,” says William T. Abraham, MD, FACP, FACC, Director of the Division of Cardiovascular Medicine at Ohio State University.

 In the emergency department (ED), every second counts.
 ED providers must provide accurate, actionable assessments quickly and confidently, to keep patients safe and to improve the speed and efficiency of patient flow.
 By providing an accurate, fast and absolute measurement, ReDS™ helps improve triage and decision support in the ED, and can help avoid unnecessary hospitalizations.